domingogallardo/SwiftWABackupAPI/README.md

 # SwiftWABackupAPI
-Swift API to explore a WhatsApp iPhone backup
+Swift API to explore a WhatsApp iPhone backup.